 It supports simple and VSM shadow types.
 The resolution of the shadow buffer affects the performance.

-In order to get the shadow buffer working in the shader, it’s necessary to bind it with the openGL wrapper module (bgl).
+About UPBGE compatibility In order to get the shadow buffer working in the shader, it’s necessary to bind it with the openGL wrapper module (bgl).
 In UPBGE 0.2, the filter works in the embedded player, but in the standalone player, glActiveTexture, essential for the buffer binding, raises a TypeError: 'NoneType' object is not callable, meaning the filter won’t work.
 Maybe it’s just me, but I get this on Windows and Linux.
 Overall, I found the bgl module to be less reliable on UPBGE, that’s why I do practically everything in BGE.
 Check the next post for a UPBGE 0.2 compatible blend.

 In UPBGE 0.3, you can’t get the shadow bind id through the sun lamp, shadowBindId was probably removed with the game engine and since sun lamps use cascaded shadow maps, there’s more than one shadow buffer per lamp.